ant-design/ant-design/components/input-number/demo/disabled.en-US.md

 title: disabled
 ---

-Click the button to switch to the available state.
+Click the button to toggle between available and disabled states.

 ````jsx
 import { InputNumber, Button } from 'antd';